-- Before you receive your next sales pitch, decide what your limits are—the kinds of financial information you will and won’t give out on the telephone.
+- Before you receive your next sales pitch, decide what your limits are—for example, the kinds of financial information you will and won’t give out over the telephone.

 - Be sure to talk over big investments offered by telephone salespeople with a trusted friend, family member, or financial advisor.
-It’s never rude to wait and think about an offer.
+It is never rude to wait and think about an offer.

 - Never respond to an offer you don’t understand thoroughly.

 - Never send money or give out personal information such as credit card numbers and expiration dates, bank account numbers, dates of birth, or social security numbers to unfamiliar companies or unknown persons.